oasis6212/Meshbot_weather/README.md

 - MYNODES = A list of nodes (in int/number form) that are permitted to interact with the bot

+- FIREWALL = false: if true only responds to MYNODES

 - DM_MODE = true: Only respond to DMs; false: responds to all traffic (recommend keeping this set to true)

-- FIREWALL = false: if true only responds to MYNODES

 - DUTYCYCLE: false: If true, limits itself to 10% Dutycycle

-- NWS_OFFICE: NWS_GRID_X: NWS_GRID_Y: #settings for the weather forcast api calls, see below to learn how to set up.
+- NWS_OFFICE: NWS_GRID_X: NWS_GRID_Y: #settings for the weather forecast api calls, see below to learn how to set up.

 - USER_AGENT_APP: "myweatherapp" #used for NWS (National Weather Service) API calls, can be whatever you want, more